AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphql-optimization.md

 >[!NOTE]
 >
->Prior to these optimization recommendations you need to [Update your Content Fragments for Paging and Sorting in GraphQL Filtering](/help/headless/graphql-api/graphql-paging-sorting-content-update.md).
+>Prior to applying these optimization recommendations you need to [Update your Content Fragments for Paging and Sorting in GraphQL Filtering](/help/headless/graphql-api/graphql-paging-sorting-content-update.md).

 On an AEM instance with a high number of Content Fragments that share the same model, GraphQL list queries can become costly (in terms of resources).